labrosse/labrosse.github.io/_pages/softwares.md

 permalink: /softwares/
 ---

-I contribute to the development of several softwares for my research, most being accessible on [github](https://github.com/).
+I use, contribute to the development of, or design several softwares for my research, most being accessible on [github](https://github.com/).

 * StagYY: The convection code StagYY is the property of [Paul